aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

                ok = inputBrokers.Insert(broker);
            ...

-A Broker may be specificly developed for a given DataSource (e.g. because the Broker needs to access an hardware dependent function) or one of the MARTe standard brokers may be used:
+A Broker may be specifically developed for a given DataSource (e.g. because the Broker needs to access an hardware dependent function) or one of the MARTe standard brokers may be used:

 ================================================== ===========
 Name Description